stacksjs/imgx/docs/intro.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍 _We also publish them on our website.
-And thank you, Spatie_
+“Software that is free, but hopes for a postcard.”
+We love receiving postcards from around the world showing where `imgx` is being used!
+We showcase them on our website too.

-Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094
+Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎

 ## Sponsors